ricbencar/shallow-water-waves/README.md

 The user enters the values for **Hm0** and **d** into two separate edit controls on the main window.

 ### 2. Parameter Calculation:
-  Free-surface variance (**m0**) is computed as: m0 = (Hm0 / 4)²
+- Free-surface variance (**m0**) is computed as: m0 = (Hm0 / 4)²
-  The mean square wave height (Hrms) is computed as: Hrms = 3 * sqrt(m0) A dimensional transitional wave height (Htr) is then calculated using the corrected formula: Htr = (0.12 * d / sqrt(m0)) * Hrms
+- The mean square wave height (Hrms) is computed as: Hrms = 3 * sqrt(m0)
+- A dimensional transitional wave height (Htr) is then calculated using the corrected formula: Htr = (0.12 * d / sqrt(m0)) * Hrms
-  A dimensionless transitional parameter (H̃_tr) is then derived: H̃_tr = Htr / Hrms
+- A dimensionless transitional parameter (H̃_tr) is then derived: H̃_tr = Htr / Hrms.
 This parameter is used as the interpolation point and must lie within the table range (2.3–3.5) for proper interpolation.

 ### 3. Interpolation of Wave-Height Ratios:

-  A predefined 25-row table is used:
-  tableX: Values ranging from 2.3 to 3.5 representing H̃_tr.
+  - A predefined 25-row table is used, tableX: values ranging from 2.3 to 3.5 representing H̃_tr.
-  col1 to col7: The table columns contain characteristic ratios relative to Hrms (i.e. Hᵢ/Hrms).
+  - col1 to col7: The table columns contain characteristic ratios relative to Hrms (i.e. Hᵢ/Hrms);

-  Natural cubic spline interpolation is performed for each column at the value H̃_tr, thereby obtaining the dimensionless ratios Hᵢ/Hrms.
+  - Natural cubic spline interpolation is performed for each column at the value H̃_tr, thereby obtaining the dimensionless ratios Hᵢ/Hrms.

 ### 4. Conversion to Dimensional Quantities:

-  The dimensional wave heights (in meters) are then calculated using: H = (Hᵢ/Hrms) * Hrms where (Hᵢ/Hrms) are the interpolated values from the table.
+  The dimensional wave heights (in meters) are then calculated using: H = (Hᵢ/Hrms) * Hrms, where (Hᵢ/Hrms) are the interpolated values from the table.

 ### 5. Report Generation: